 Testing Metal Stains

 If you’ve already ruled out an organic staining issue, it’s likely you’re dealing with a metal stain.
 Since chlorine has no effect on metal, you’ll have to take a different approach.
-In the case of a metal stain, apply a small amount of citric or ascorbic acid—in the form of a dry powder or granules— to the affected area.
+In the case of a metal stain, apply a small amount of citric or ascorbic acid (vitamin C tablets)—in the form of a dry powder or granules— to the affected area.

 How to Get Rid of Pool Stains

-Once you’ve learned about the organic and metal stains, determined which colors they present, and deciphered which type of stain is tainting your pool, you’ll want to put a plan in place for removing the blotches altogether.
+Once you’ve learned about the organic and metal stains, determined which colors they present, and deciphered which type of stain is tainting your pool, you’ll want to put a plan in place for stain removal.

 Removing Organic Stains